andrew/ultimate-awesome/README.md

 - [awesome-test-engineer](https://github.com/upgundecha/awesome-test-engineer) - Curated resources for learning the skills listed in Redgate Test Engineer Skill Map -
 - [awesome-mpsoc](https://github.com/Vitorian/awesome-mpsoc) - Public resources available for Xilinx  MPSOC+ and SDSOC hardware.
 - [awesome-v-sekai](https://github.com/V-Sekai/awesome-v-sekai) - Awesome list of V-Sekai involved projects.
+- [Awesome-Diffusion-Quantization](https://github.com/wlfeng0509/Awesome-Diffusion-Quantization) - A list of papers, docs, codes about diffusion quantization.This repo collects various quantization methods for the Diffusion Models.
+Welcome to PR the works (papers, repositories) missed by the repo.
 - [awesome-vector-database](https://github.com/xiaomingx/awesome-vector-database) - A curated list of resources, tools, tutorials, and libraries for exploring and utilizing vector databases.
 This repository aims to provide comprehensive insights into the use of vector databases for efficient data retrieval, similarity search, and machine learning applications. .
 - [awesome-leetcode](https://github.com/zhuifengshen/awesome-leetcode) - LeetCode Efficient Training Guide!.
 - [ru-awesome-devops](https://github.com/znhv/ru-awesome-devops) - Список с актуальной документацией для DevOps.